VaibhavBansal-45/Fresh-eatFoodApp/README.md

+# Features
+- Add Food To Cart: Easily add your favorite food items to your cart.
+- Remove Food from Cart: Remove items you change your mind about.
+- Quantity Control: Increment or decrement the quantity of food items in your cart.
+- Total Price Calculation: Flavoro automatically calculates the total price based on your selections.
+- Responsive Design: Enjoy a seamless experience on various devices.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.